 About the Project

-States of Incarceration is a collaboration of over 800 students and others deeply affected by incarceration in 20 cities and counting.
+States of Incarceration is a collaboration of over 800 students and others deeply affected by incarceration in 18 states and counting.
 They grew up in a United States that incarcerates more of its people, including immigrants, than any country in the world – and at any point in its history.
 In 2015, when the project began, they witnessed a new bipartisan consensus that the criminal justice system is broken and the intense conflict over how to fix it.

 They came together to ask: How did this happen?
 What new questions does the past challenge us to ask about what is happening now?
 To find answers, they examined their own communities’ histories.
 Through courses at universities, local teams share stories, search archives, and visit correctional facilities.
 Each team creates one piece of this website.